Search information pages

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

-Globalization and Health is tracked by Thomson Reuters (ISI) and it's first Impact Factor will be released in June 2012.
+Globalization and Health is tracked by Thomson Reuters (ISI) and has an Impact Factor of 1.49.

 Publication and peer review process